Deployment: Containers, TLS, and safe releases

 The supported path is the same entry you use in development: stario serve MODULE:bootstrap.
 The CLI builds Server, runs your bootstrap, and blocks until shutdown.

-You can also pass a custom factory as <module>:<callable> (zero-argument constructor returning a Tracer) — see Telemetry — Custom tracers.
+You can also pass a custom callable as module:callable (zero-argument function returning a Tracer) — see Telemetry — Custom tracers.

 2. Why TLS lives in front of Stario